Your specialist midwife screening coordinator is Mel Bullas

 - Infectious diseases (HIV, syphilis and hepatitis B)

-It is important you attend for this blood test as soon as you can, ideally before 10 weeks of pregnancy or within 3 days of your first appointment with your community midwife.
+It is important that you attend for this blood test as soon as you can, ideally before 10 weeks of pregnancy or within three days of your first appointment with your community midwife.
 This allows us to identify anything that may need early intervention or treatment.
+You don’t have to make an appointment for any blood tests you may need during your pregnancy, you can attend any of the walk-in sessions at either Corbett Outpatient Centre or Russells Hall Hospital as long as you have a request form from your doctor or midwife.

-If you know you have one of these conditions or that you are a carrier of one of these conditions please contact the Screening Team on the above number as soon as you find out you are pregnant.
+If you know that you have one of these conditions, or that you are a carrier of one of these conditions, please contact the screening team on the above number as soon as you find out you are pregnant.
 This allows us to fast track your blood tests to check if any further intervention or tests are needed.

-- ‘Increased’ chance (risk) – you will receive a telephone call from a member of the Screening Team inviting you to see them to discuss your options.
-This will usually be within 7 days of your having your scan and blood test.
+- ‘Increased’ chance (risk) – you will receive a telephone call from a member of the screening team inviting you to see them to discuss your options.
+This will usually be within seven days of you having your scan and blood test.

-- ‘Low’ chance (risk) – you will receive a letter confirming your screening test results within 2 weeks of having your scan and blood test.
+- ‘Low’ chance (risk) – you will receive a letter confirming your screening test results within two weeks of you having your scan and blood test.

-If you have not received your results within 2 weeks please contact the Screening Team on the contact numbers given above.
+If you have not received your results within two weeks, please contact the screening team on the contact numbers given above.
 It is important to remember that this result does not mean that your baby is or is not affected.
 It merely gives you an indication of the likelihood.
-Further tests are needed to give a definite diagnosis, and this will be explained further by the Screening Team should the need arise.
+Further tests are needed to give a definite diagnosis, and this will be explained further by the screening team should the need arise.

 - Please attend for any scan with a full bladder.
 This makes scanning easier as it lifts the baby up out of your pelvis.

-- Only one other person is allowed into the scan room with you.
+- Only one other person is allowed into the scan room with you (please see advice on lateral flow testing prior to your appointment).

-- No children are allowed into the scan room with you.
+- No children are allowed into the department at present due to COVID-19.

-- If you want a picture of your scan you can purchase this for £5 on the day, just let the sonographer know.
+- You can purchase a picture of your scan for £5 on the day, just let the sonographer know.

-- If we find anything abnormal or of concern on scan we will always tell you about it and arrange appropriate follow-up.
+- If we find anything abnormal or of concern on your scan, we will always tell you about it and arrange appropriate follow-up.

 - You may have other scans at different points in your pregnancy as deemed necessary by your midwife or consultant, but these will be explained to you if the need arises.